pnpm/rfcs/text/0001-workspace-consistent-versions.md

 A developer working primarily in `@monorepo/bar` may not realize the implied coupling and upgrade `@monorepo/bar` to `react@18` without realizing an edit to `@monorepo/foo` was also required.

-The `workspace-consistent` protocol makes it more clear from just reading `package.json` when a dependency is intended to be consistent across the monorepo.
+The `workspace-consistent:` protocol makes it more clear from just reading `package.json` when a dependency is intended to be consistent across the monorepo.
 Ideally this person would search "workspace-consistent package.json` online and find pnpm.io docs.

 ## Implementation

 The primary implementation changes happen in `pnpm-lock.yaml` read and write.

-On read, any `workspace-consistent` references will be replaced with the aliased version when deserializing the lockfile into memory.
-On write, the in-memory versions would be replaced with `workspace-consistent`.
+On read, any `workspace-consistent:` references will be replaced with the aliased version when deserializing the lockfile into memory.
+On write, the in-memory versions would be replaced with `workspace-consistent:`.

 This process may not be possible if the lockfile in a broken state.

-  - If the `workspace-consistent` is specified for a dependency in the lockfile not present in the root `package.json`, installation will abort.
+  - If the `workspace-consistent:` is specified for a dependency in the lockfile not present in the root `package.json`, installation will abort.
-  - If the `workspace-consistent` resolution is specified for a dependency not present in the `workspaceConsistent` lockfile block, a best case resolution will be made following existing semver range to concrete version logic.
+  - If the `workspace-consistent:` resolution is specified for a dependency not present in the `workspaceConsistent` lockfile block, a best case resolution will be made following existing semver range to concrete version logic.

 ### Other Changes

-Similar to the [`workspace:` protocol](https://pnpm.io/workspaces#workspace-protocol-workspace), `pnpm publish` will need to dynamically replace instances of `workspace-consistent` with the value specified in the root `package.json`.
+Similar to the [`workspace:` protocol](https://pnpm.io/workspaces#workspace-protocol-workspace), `pnpm publish` will need to dynamically replace instances of `workspace-consistent:` with the value specified in the root `package.json`.

 There may be changes to `pnpm update` to make sure it respects `workspaceConistent` versions, but the existing version deduplication logic may do that already.